icyflame/tls-handshake/README.md

 Server -----> Client

 **Purpose:** I am attaching a trust chain of certificates that I think you will be able to verify and trust me with.
-These certificates might also have some parameters for the key exchange we will perform later (DH + RSA).
+My certificate might have some parameters for the key exchange we will perform later.

 ```
 {